Astro-Otter-Space/Astrobin-WebServices/README.md

 > `composer require hamhamfonfon/astrobin-ws`

-Update to a newest version :
+Update to the newest version :
 > `composer update hamhamfonfon/astrobin-ws`

 * If you just want to make some issues, make some simple tests etc, juste clone the repository

 > `git clone git@github.com:HamHamFonFon/Astrobin-Webservices.git`

-If you're using PHP 7.3 (oldest version are not supported), you can still use version 2.3 :
+If you're using old PHP versions:
+- PHP 7.4 | 8.0
+> `composer require hamhamfonfon/astrobin-ws:2.4`
+- PHP 7.3
 > `composer require hamhamfonfon/astrobin-ws:2.3`

+Caution, these versions are not maintained anymore.
+Only 2.5.* is maintained and got new features.

 ### Usage